Edmonia Lewis: Early life

 Her mother, Catherine Mike Lewis, was African-Native American, of Mississauga Ojibwe and African-American descent.
 She was an excellent weaver and craftswoman.
-Two different African-American men are mentioned in different sources as being her father.
-The first is Samuel Lewis, who was Afro-Haitian and worked as a valet (gentleman's servant).
-Other sources say her father was the writer on African Americans, Robert Benjamin Lewis.
-Her half-brother Samuel, who is treated at some length in a history of Montana, said that their father was "a West Indian Frenchman", and his mother "part African and partly a descendant of the educated Narragansett Indians of New York state."
+Two different African-American men are mentioned in different sources as her father.
+The first is Samuel Lewis, an Afro-Haitian who worked as a valet.
+Other sources say her father was the writer on African Americans Robert Benjamin Lewis.
+Her half-brother Samuel, who is treated at some length in a history of Montana, said that their father was "a West Indian Frenchman" and his mother "part African and partly a descendant of the educated Narragansett Indians of New York state".
 (The Narragansett people are originally from Rhode Island.)

-By the time Lewis reached the age of nine, both of her parents had died; Catherine Lewis died in 1847 and Robert Benjamin Lewis in 1853.
+By the time Lewis reached the age of nine, both her parents had died; Catherine Lewis died in 1847 and Robert Benjamin Lewis in 1853.
 Her two maternal aunts adopted her and her older half-brother Samuel.
-Samuel was born in 1835 to his father of the same name, and his first wife, in Haiti.
+Samuel was born in Haiti in 1835 to his father of the same name and his first wife.
 The family came to the United States when Samuel was a young child.
-Samuel became a barber at age 12 after their father died.
+Samuel became a barber at the age of 12 after father's death.

 The children lived with their aunts near Niagara Falls, New York, for about four years.
 Lewis and her aunts sold Ojibwe baskets and other items, such as moccasins and embroidered blouses, to tourists visiting Niagara Falls, Toronto, and Buffalo.
 During this time, Lewis went by her Native American name, Wildfire, while her brother was called Sunshine.
 In 1852, Samuel left for San Francisco, California, leaving Lewis in the care of a Captain S. R. Mills.

-Samuel's endeavors in the California gold rush proved successful, and by the time Edmonia got to college, he "supplied her every want to anticipate her wishes after the style and manner of a person of ample income".
+Samuel's endeavors in the California gold rush proved successful, and by the time Edmonia attended college, he "supplied her every want to anticipate her wishes after the style and manner of a person of ample income".

 In 1856, Lewis enrolled in a pre-college program at New York Central College, a Baptist abolitionist school in McGrawville (now McGraw, New York).
-There Lewis met many of the leading activists who would become mentors, patrons, and possible subjects for her work as her artistic career developed.
-In a later interview, Lewis said that she left the school after three years, having been "declared to be wild."
+There Lewis met many of the leading activists who would become her mentors, patrons, and possible subjects for her work as her career developed.
+In a later interview, Lewis explained her early departure from the school:

 Until I was twelve years old I led this wandering life, fishing, and swimming...and making moccasins.
 I was then sent to school for three years in [McGrawville], but was declared to be wild—they could do nothing with me.